 Run the STM32CubeProgrammer software on your computer.
 On the top right of the program window select USB as the communications method.

-If the program does not recognise the USB connection click on the small blue circle to the right of the Port drop down list to refresh the entry.
-Your screen should look like the illustration on the right (the USB port number may vary).
+If the program does not recognise the USB connection (No DFU) click on the small blue circle to the right of the Port drop down list to refresh the entry.